reactioncommerce/reaction-docs/developer/community-resources.md

 #### loanlaux/reaction-hydrotik-plugin

 This is an up-to-date fork of hydrotik/reaction-hydrotik-plugin that works with current Reaction version.
+A visually appealing example on how to customize the landing page of a Reaction shop.

+Prerequisites:

+- Uses additional npm packages.
+Open a console in project's root directory and execute these commands: `npm install --save react-slick slick-carousel`
+- Move files in folder <plugin-dir>/public to your root public folder

 Requirements:
 - Basic LESS/CSS knowledge